GoldenEpsilon/MoreLuaPower/README.txt

-﻿/*
+/*
  *  More Lua Power, made by Golden Epsilon
- *  Tons of stuff added by Sunreal
+ *  Tons of stuff added by Sunreal and Shenanigans
  *  PetBuff for MoreLuaPower by stephanreiken
- *  Subfolder loading by Shenanigans
  *  Workshop URL: https://steamcommunity.com/sharedfiles/filedetails/?id=2066319533
  *  GitHub Page: https://github.com/GoldenEpsilon/MoreLuaPower
  *